-“They was right in front of me all the time!” said my husband sheepishly when he came in from his workshop.
+“They were right in front of me all the time!” said my husband sheepishly as he came in from his workshop.

-Have you ever had one of those moments my friend, where you have been searching for something looking high & low, checking & rechecking the same area only to find what you’ve been looking for has been right in front of you all the time, staring you in the face?
+Have you ever had one of those moments my friend, where you have been searching for something looking high & low, checking & rechecking the same area only to find what you’ve been looking for has been right in front of you all the time?

-This is what my husband experienced this week.
+This is what my husband experienced this week (shared with his permission).

 Although, I think we can all relate to going through a similar experience when we’ve misplaced things like car keys, our mobile phone or eye glasses.